DanWien/SarcasmDetection/README.txt

 The worker remains existant for 90 seconds within finishing a job incase there are more incoming jobs, we don't want the workers to terminate immediately to avoid rebooting ec2 nodes a lot of times.
 9.Once a local application receives all of the input files back after processing them, the local app creates an appropriate HTML file as specified and exits.
+Note:
+	a.Every file that was locally created is deleted once it is not needed anymore by the workers. b.The Manager delets all Queues upon finishing. c.The local app deletes the bucket that was created.
+The cleanup process is complete - no resource is left unattended.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 The ami we used was "ami-00e95a9222311e8ed" as provided.
 The type we used was M4.large
-The time it takes to process all 5 of the input files at once was around 10-15 minutes.
+The time it takes to process all 5 of the input files at once was around 10-20 minutes.
 The n we used was 200 throughout all of our testing.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Mandatory Requirements: